RobotecAI/RobotecGPULidar/docs/Usage.md

 Entity represents a 3D object on the scene along with its pose (position and rotation).
 Entity is a lightweight object - it contains a reference to a heavier Mesh object and a transformation matrix.
 Entity's transform is a 3D affine matrix (therefore 3x4) describing entity's local to scene coordinate frame transform.
+The coordinate system in RGL is right-handed: the positive x and y axes point right and up, and the negative z axis points forward.
+Positive rotation is counterclockwise about the axis of rotation.
 When created, entity is bound to a scene.
 Entity cannot be unbound from a scene or bound to multiple scenes.
 To create an Entity it is required to provide a Mesh, which must be created first.
 Entities can share the same mesh.